-Experienced educator Giselle Pulford says picture books are impactful for upper primary students, if used effectively.
+Experienced educator Giselle says picture books are impactful for upper primary students, if used effectively.

 Despite perceptions from both educators and students, the upper primary school teacher strongly believes that picture books can be an engaging resource in a classroom full of older kids.

-However, she told literacy experts Sharon and Phil Callen that it’s all about how teachers use the picture books within their lesson, irrespective of the text’s intended target audience.
+However, she told literacy expert Sharon Callen that it’s all about how teachers use the picture books within their lesson, irrespective of the text’s intended target audience.

 “A lot of the time it’s very much me thinking who tells [the message or concept] better than I will.
 Which author, or which voice is going to bring that across in a more authentic way?
 Or even just with their word choice, who is really going to hit that better than I could in front of the class?
 And so I’ll just be the conduit by bringing in the book,” Giselle said on episode 34 of The Teacher’s Tool Kit for Literacy.